behnamasadi/mastering-xml/README.md

 ## XML Syntax Rules
-An XML document begins with a root element and branches to child elements from there.
-Child elements are allowed to have sub-child elements as well.
-XML documents must contain one root element which is the parent of all other elements:
+- XML is case sensitive.
+- XML document must have a root element.
+- All tags must have a closing.
+- Elements must be nested properly.
+- Attribute values must always be quoted.

 ```
 <root>
   <child>